jeffgreenca/laughr/README.md

   --model MODEL.h5      When training, the Keras model is saved to this file
                         (overwrites!).
 When running only --mute-laughs, the
                         model is loaded from this file.
-  --train /path/to/L*.wav /path/to/D*.wav
+  --train-laughs /path/to/laughs/files
+                        Path to the directory with the set of '.wav' files containing laugher for training.
+You might use a tool like Audacity to label and "Export Multiple" to speed up creation of the training set with laugh samples and not-laugh samples at once.
+  --train-non-laughs /path/to/non-laughs/files
-                        Train the model on the examples.
-Each glob should specify a set of audio files containing laugher, and a set containing non-laugher, respectively.
-You might
-                        use a tool like Audacity to label and "Export Multiple" to speed up creation of the training set.
+                        Path to the directory with the set of ''.wav' files containing non-laugher for training.
+You might use a tool like Audacity to label and "Export Multiple" to speed up creation of the training set with laugh samples and not-laugh samples at once.
   --mute-laughs SOURCE.wav OUTPUT.wav
                         Identifies laugher in the source file, mutes it, and saves the result in the output file.